Kind of like an area code for your computer.

-I’ve highlighted the portions of the binary addresses that this subnet mask tells us we need to “pay attention to”.
-With that highlighting, it’s easy to see that the highlighted portions of the first two IP addresses are identical – they’re on the same subnet.
+I’ve highlighted the portions of the binary addresses that this subnet mask tells us we need to pay attention to.
+With that highlighting, it’s easy to see that the highlighted portions of the first two IP addresses are identical — they’re on the same subnet.
 The third is different, albeit only in that last binary digit.
-That’s enough – it’s in a different subnet than the first two.
+That’s enough to put it in a different subnet than the first two.

 Your subnet mask

-Chances are, if you’re using a traditional consumer router of some sort, you have a very simple network configuration and subnet mask.
+If you’re using a traditional consumer router of some sort, chances are you have a very simple network configuration and subnet mask.